-- An outline of the company, including changes in major business indices, the history of the company, structure of the business, status of related companies and status of employees. - The condition of the business, including an outline of business results, production, orders and sales, problems to be resolved, risk factors and material contracts. - The condition of the company's facilities, including an outline of business investments, the condition of principal facilities and plans for installation or removal. - A description of the company, such as information about shares (including the total number of shares, changes in the number of issued shares and the capital, type of shareholders and major shareholders), dividend policy, directors and officers, and corporate governance. - Accounting conditions.
+- An outline of the company, including changes in major business indices, the history of the company, the structure of the business, the status of related companies and the status of employees. - The condition of the business, including problems to be resolved, risk factors, analysis of financial situation, business performance and cash flow by management, material contracts, and research and development activities. - The condition of the company's facilities, including an outline of business investments, the condition of principal facilities and plans for installation or removal. - A description of the company, such as information about shares (including the total number of shares, changes in the number of issued shares and capital, types of shareholders and major shareholders), acquisition of treasury shares, dividend policy, changes in share price, directors and officers, and corporate governance.